Zach Wilson: 2022

 Wilson missed the first three games of 2022 season due to a non-contact bone bruise and meniscus tear he suffered in the preseason opener against the Philadelphia Eagles.
 He made his season debut in Week 4 against the Pittsburgh Steelers and despite throwing two interceptions, had a 2-yard receiving touchdown from wide receiver Braxton Berrios and led the Jets on a fourth quarter comeback drive to secure the 24–20 victory.
 The victory began a four-game winning streak for the Jets, although Wilson did not throw a touchdown pass in his next three games.
-New York's streak ended with a 22–17 loss to the New England Patriots, in which Wilson had a career-high 355 passing yards and two touchdowns, but also three interceptions.
+New York's streak ended with a 22–17 loss to the Patriots, in which Wilson had a career-high 355 passing yards and two touchdowns, but also three interceptions.
 Wilson rebounded the following week when he completed 18 of 25 passes for 154 yards and a touchdown to help secure a 20–17 upset over the Buffalo Bills.

-After completing only nine of 22 passes in a 10–3 loss to the Patriots the next week, Wilson was criticized for not attributing the loss to his performance.
+After completing only 9 of 22 passes in a 10–3 loss to the Patriots the next game, Wilson was criticized for not attributing the loss to his performance.
 Wilson was subsequently demoted to the third-string backup behind Mike White and second-string backup Joe Flacco.
 Ahead of Week 15, he was promoted to the second option and started the Jets' next two games due to an injury to White.
-However, after struggling against the Jacksonville Jaguars during Week 16, Wilson was benched for Chris Streveler in the eventual 19–3 defeat.
-Wilson was demoted back to third-string behind White and Flacco following White's return.
-After the season Jets owner Woody Johnson said that despite taking Wilson with the number two overall pick that quarterback was "the missing piece" for the team moving forward.
+However, after struggling against the Jacksonville Jaguars during Week 16, Wilson was benched for Chris Streveler in the Jets' eventual 19–3 defeat.
+Wilson was demoted back to third-string behind White and Flacco following White's return and did not take the field again for the remainder of the season.